anuran-roy/ApiSWYMMer/README.md

 APIs are like that, aren't they?

+Documenting the APIs is like putting labels on the pipes.
+But, it is a tedious task.
+And, it is not easy to keep the documentation up-to-date.
+So, we decided to automate the process of documenting APIs.
+We call it **ApiSWYMmer**.

 ## Features

 1. **Portable**: Generate documentation from Swagger Specs on the fly - no installation required.